-CHE 348.
-BIOCHEMISTRY.
+CHE 348L.
+BIOCHEMISTRY LABORATORY.
 The application of chemical properties to life processes.
 The structure, biosynthesis and metabolism of carbohydrates, lipid, proteins and other classes of compounds are discussed.
-Four hours lecture and three hours laboratory work per week.
-Prerequisite: CHE 254.
+The course will consist of three hours of laboratory work per week.
+First time registrants must take both the lecture component and the lab component concurrently.
+Corequisite: CHE 348.
 (S-STT).
+1 credit

 CHE 397, 398.
 JUNIOR SCIENCE SEMINAR I, II.
 Topics of interest and importance to science majors will be presented by faculty, visiting scholars, and junior and senior science majors.
 An opportunity for exposure to scientific topics not normally covered in class and for the development of scientific thinking.
 Prerequisite: Junior standing as a chemistry or chemistry/physics major.
 CHE 397 (F-STT).
 CHE 398 (S-STT).
+1/2, 1/2 credit

 CHE 432.
 INORGANIC CHEMISTRY.
 A survey of chemical properties of Main Group elements and the Transition Metals.
 Concepts developed in physical chemistry, such as bonding theory and thermodynamics are applied to the understanding of these properties.
-Coordination chemistry of the Transition Metals is emphasized and recent advances in this and other fields are discussed.
-Laboratory includes synthesis and characterization of a range of coordination compounds.
-Three hours lecture and three hours laboratory per week.
+Coordination chemistry of the transition metals is emphasized and recent advances in this and other fields are discussed.
+Three hours lecture per week.
+First time registrants must take both the lecture component and the lab component concurrently.
 Prerequisites: CHE 254 and CHE 341 (CHE 341 may be taken concurrently).
+Corequisite: CHE 432L.
 (F-E-STT).
-4 credits